 Code & Data

-SQL + Web Structured searchable tools and browser-based interfaces
+SQL + Web structured databases and browser-based interfaces

 Selected projects